amosdevstudio/bpe.cpp/README.md

 Decodes the given vector of tokens back to a string.

 ## The boring stuff:
-I made this because i wanted to train my own Byte Pair Encoder on the Gutenberg dataset.
+I made this because I wanted to train my own Byte Pair Encoder on the Gutenberg dataset.
 I started by using Andrej Karpathy's minbpe, but my PC is simply too slow.
-I then realized that the problem was python, so i switched too pypy for better performance, and it got much better, but still nowhere near what i needed.
+I then realized that the problem was python, so I switched to pypy for better performance.
+Although it got much better, it was still nowhere near what I needed.
 So I realized that rewriting it in a lower level language like c++ would give me finer optimization control.
 And that's exactly what happened.

-What would take days on pypy now takes just a few hours (and much less electricity).
-If you want to try out my own pre-trained tokenizer trained on a subset of the gutenberg dataset, it's on the releases page.
+What would take days on pypy now takes just a few hours (and much less electricity) in c++.
+If you want to try out my own pre-trained tokenizer trained on a subset of the gutenberg dataset, it's on the [releases page](https://github.com/amosdevstudio/bpe.cpp/releases/tag/pre-trained).

 I am fairly new to c++ programming, so don't kill me if my code is garbage.
 Any feedback is very appreciated :).